10 Golden Rules for New Project Managers

 You cannot overstate the importance of good communication, so make sure you are talking to all of your stakeholders regularly.
 Don't assume people know what you expect of them.

 Make sure you avoid number 9 on Rick Klemm's 'Top Ten Things Overheard on a Failing Software Project',Since I didn't hear otherwise; I ASSUMED all was going well.

 This is a clear sign a project manager is failing to communicate effectively.

-The most valuable and least used word in a project manager's vocabulary is NO. Never promise anything you know you can't deliver, this will guarantee problems later.
-Stay strong no matter how important the person in front of you is - they'll thank you for it later.
+The most valuable and least used word in a project manager's vocabulary is NO. Do not promise anything you know you can't deliver, this will guarantee problems later.
+Stay strong, no matter how important the person in front of you is - they'll thank you later.
 If they don't, perhaps you are in the wrong job.
-When saying no be firm and prepared to justify the reasons behind your decision.
+When saying no, be firm and ready to explain the reasons behind your decision.

 Samuel Dash, widely known for his role as chief counsel to the Senate Watergate Committee said,Learn to say no in situations where saying no can be difficult, where it could mean getting fired.
 Say no anyway, because it could lead you to greater opportunities.

 One of the most common reasons projects run over budget and deliver late is scope creep.
-Customers will often forget you have put in extra work and effort.
-Ensure that you set expectations at the beginning of the project and clearly define what is in and out of scope.
+Make sure you set expectations at the beginning of the project and define clearly what is in and out of scope.
 Record it in the project documentation.
-Don't assume the customer will read and understand these documents.
-I recommend that you spend at least an hour with the customer to walk them through the project and ensure that they understand and agree on the scope.
+Don't assume the customer will read these documents.
+I recommend that you spend at least an hour with the customer to walk them through the project and make sure that they confirm and agree the scope.
 Don't continue without a firm agreement.

 At number 5 on Rick Klemm's 'Top Ten Things Overheard on a Failing Software Project',This one small change shouldn't affect anything.